The Shed | Modern British Cuisine In A Deconstructed Townhouse

-Welcome to The Shed, the first restaurant by the Gladwin Brothers – one part farmer, one part chef, one part hospitality expert – whose rural West Sussex upbringing is reflected in the food that is served in their small, West London location.
+Welcome to The Shed, the first restaurant by the Gladwin Brothers – one part farmer, one part chef, one part hospitality expert – whose rural West Sussex upbringing is reflected in the food that is served in their small, Notting Hill location.

 From the outside, the place is a Georgian London townhouse covered in ivy, whilst inside it’s a rustic dining room of mix-and-match furniture with walls covered in farming props and paraphernalia.
 A clean, well-organised, homely shed of a restaurant.
 Fitting.